karimosman89/Chatbot/README.md

 ## Future Enhancements

-1.**Integration with APIs:** Expand the chatbot to fetch live data (e.g., weather, stock prices).
+1. **Integration with APIs:** Expand the chatbot to fetch live data (e.g., weather, stock prices).
-2.**Context Management:** Add context handling to allow the bot to remember the conversation state.
+2. **Context Management:** Add context handling to allow the bot to remember the conversation state.
-3.**GUI Interface:** Create a graphical user interface (GUI) for the chatbot.
+3. **GUI Interface:** Create a graphical user interface (GUI) for the chatbot.

 ## License